 When cleaning up pet hair, Frenchies shed much less, making clean up much easier than dogs with longer fur.

 Since French Bulldogs lack a thick coat compared to dogs that are used to harsher climate, shedding is less noticeable and won’t require any seasonal blowouts or seasonal shedding issues.

 Yes, French Bulldogs have excellent, shiny coats which are great for those who tend to suffer from allergies.
 The French Bulldog style of hair is that which is perfectly suitable even for those who are often affected by common dog allergens.
-Breathe easy with a Frenchie in your household and have the benefits of knowing you’ll be bale to cuddle your new, fuzzy friend whenever your heart desires.
+Breathe easier with a Frenchie in your household and have the benefits of knowing you’ll be able to cuddle your new, fuzzy friend whenever your heart desires.

 If you’re torn between a Frenchie and a pug to add to your family, you may wonder which breeds sheds less.
 Although both breeds require little grooming maintenance, Pugs shed much more than Frenchies and require more clean up.
 Pugs also require more grooming overall.